 A climber on Colorado Ice,

-The San Juan Mountains near Ouray in southwestern Colorado enjoy some of the finest snow conditions in North America; coupled with a varied geography that includes attractive peaks, high mountain valleys, and an abundance of water ice, those conditions create one of the finest winter sports areas on the continent.
+The San Juan Mountains, near Ouray in southwestern Colorado, enjoy some of the finest snow conditions in North America.
+With a varied geography that includes attractive peaks, high mountain valleys and an abundance of water ice, the San Juan conditions create one of the finest winter sports areas on the continent.
 A weather pattern that typically brings cold, clear days helps create especially good climbing and skiing opportunities.

 We begin this program with either two or three days of climbing instruction and practice on waterfall ice.
 Building from skills in cramponing, ice axe technique, and use of a second hand tool, we gradually progress to application of those techniques to more challenging ground at a pace appropriate to each climber.
 Thoroughly covering rope management and protective systems, the instructors work to develop both good technique and good judgment in each climber.

 During the backcountry segment, we travel into the high country where we establish a base camp that puts us in good position to work on a variety of skills.
-Following training in ski technique and avalanche hazard evaluation, conditions allowing, we may make a scenic and rewarding ascent during which participants combine and apply all the skills they have been working on during their San Juan week.
+Following training in snowshoeing technique and avalanche hazard evaluation, and with conditions allowing, we may make a scenic and rewarding ascent during which participants combine and apply all the skills they have been working on during their week in the San Juans.

 Winter Mountaineering - Ouray, Colorado Curriculum